amytakeuchi/Fintech-Product-Analytics/README.md

 - Earlier cohorts in February and March exhibit steeper earlier drop off with -19.4, -20.1, and -17.1 dropoffs in the first month and -2.8, -0..8, and -1.0 in the subsequent month

 <img src="image/cohort_dropoff.png" width="800" title="Cohort Dropoff Visualization">

-**Why this matters:** Overall retention can hide differences in customer lifecycle maturity.
-A recently activated customer may behave very differently from a customer who has been using the card for months.

 **Analysis:**
 - Cohort construction using `first_active_month`